kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_fire.md

 - **Tinder**: Dry, fine materials that catch fire easily.
 You can dry out damp tinder by placing it near your body or in your sleeping bag.
   - Shredded inner bark (birch, cedar, chestnut, red elm)
   - Fine wood scrapings or shavings
+  - Fatwood: Resin-rich wood from pine trees, typically found at the base of dead branches.
   - Dry grass, leaves, or pine needles
   - Dry powdered sap from pine trees
   - Crushed fibers from dead plants